liwybloc/sonic-ws/README.md

 - Minimal boilerplate code due to listeners only receiving valid data
 - Enums can map to any primitive value (e.g. number, string, boolean, null) and transmits in 1 byte
 - Timers and intervals for sockets that automatically clear upon closure
-- Many data types to bring speed, clarity, and security
+- Many data types to maximize speed, clarity, bandwidth, and security
 - Debug tools for socket ids, byte size, data logging, etc. for troubleshooting
 - JSDoc's for understanding